-- 1 Sing Two little birds. - 2 Choose one of the sequence pictures and hold it up. - 3 Ask the children what they see and talk about the picture in detail. - 4 Once you have discussed each picture, stick it on the board so the children can see it.
-Make sure the pictures are not in sequence at this stage of the activity. - 5 After talking about all the pictures, ask the children: "Are the pictures in the correct order?"
+- 1 Sing Little goat met a troll (page 11). - 2 Choose one of the sequence pictures and hold it up. - 3 Ask the children what they see and talk about the picture in detail. - 4 Once you have discussed each picture, stick it on the board so the children can see it.
+Make sure the pictures are not in sequence at this stage of the activity. - 5 After talking about all the pictures, ask the children: "Are the pictures in the correct order?" - 6 Ask the children to point out the picture for the beginning of the story.